wsprtv/wsprtv.github.io/docs/README.md

 - To zoom out to the original (full) view, double click anywhere on the chart.

+On mobile devices, charts support **touch gestures** such as drag-to-pan and pinch-to-zoom.

 ### Telemetry Detail

 By default, only the core telemetry values are shown in the data view (e.g., speed, altitude,